 Here, CRF++ is commonly used conditional random field code, SVMstruct is an SVM-style approach to classification, and CRF SGD is an online learning CRF approach.
+All of these methods use the same features.
 Fully optimized code is typically rough, but this one is less than 100 lines.

 I’m trying to put together a tutorial on these things at NIPS during the workshop break on the 9th and will add details as that resolves for those interested enough to skip out on skiing

 Edit: The VW tutorial will take place during the break at the big learning workshop from 1:30pm – 3pm at Harveys Emerald Bay B.